 Fishing: Fly fish for Brown, Rainbow and Wild Brook Trout with local guides on many rivers in the area: the Nantahala, Tuckasegee, Cullasaja, Chattooga, White Water and Panther Town Valley.
-May-October are the prime months.
+May-October are the prime fishing months.

-Sky Valley Resort and Country Club is a public course in Sky Valley, Georgia, just 15 minutes from Highlands, with elevations up to 4,000 feet and stunning vistas.
+Golf: There are many private courses in the area.
+Sky Valley Resort and Country Club is a public course in Sky Valley, Georgia, just 15 minutes from Highlands, with elevations up to 4,000 ft. and stunning vistas.

 Shadow of the Bear: See this unique image emerge from behind Whiteside Mountain several weeks each year.
 Read more about the Shadow of the Bear.

 Faster Route: Take I-40 West to route 23/74 W towards Waynesville.
 Take 23/74W to 23/441 towards Dillsboro, Sylva and Franklin.
-At Franklin stay on the by-pass and take U.S. Highway 64 East to Highlands.
+At Franklin stay on the bypass and take U.S. Highway 64 East to Highlands.
 85 miles, 1.5 hour drive.

 This spectacular 75-ft. waterfall has two great features: it's roadside and you can walk behind it!
 It's located in the Nantahala National Forest along US Highway 64 near Highlands.